 - WATER DAMAGE

-To prevent water damage to your shed we will build the pad 12″ wider all around so that the rain water will drain into the stone pad, this also prevents mud from splashing on the side of your shed.
+To prevent water damage to your shed we typically build the pad 12″ wider all around so that the rain water will drain into the stone pad, this also prevents mud from splashing on the side of your shed.

 - UNEVEN FOUNDATION